 a.
 Freedom of Association and the Right to Collective Bargaining

-The law provides for the right of workers, except for senior-level state employees, security force members, and foreign workers in residence for less than two years, to form or join independent unions without prior authorization.
-The labor code provides for the right of workers to organize and administer trade unions without employer interference and grants trade unions full legal status.
+The law provides for the right of workers, except for senior-level state employees, security-force members, and foreign workers in residence for less than two years, to form or join independent unions without prior authorization.
+The law provides for the right of workers to organize and administer trade unions without employer interference and grants trade unions full legal status.
 The law requires union officials be full-time, wage-earning employees in their occupation and allows them to conduct union business during working hours if the employer is informed 48 hours in advance and provides authorization.
 The labor code provides that unions may bargain collectively in the public and private sectors.

 The law expressly forbids antiunion discrimination.
 Employees may have their cases heard in labor court.
 The law does not state whether employers found guilty of antiunion discrimination are required to reinstate workers fired for union activities, although the law requires employers found guilty of such discrimination to pay damages, including back pay and lost wages.